eopb/rfcs/text/0000-precise-pre-release-dependencies.md

 ❌: Will not upgrade

-¹For backwards compatibility with Cargo's current behaviour
+¹For backwards compatibility with Cargo's current behaviour (see [RFC: Precise Pre-release Deps](https://github.com/rust-lang/rfcs/pull/3263))

 ²Emits a warning